TWBug/GoldCardHenge/content/application/_index.en.md

 ---
 # Application Process

 Applying for the Taiwan Employment Gold Card is not that difficult.
 It’s as simple as filling out your personal information, attaching the necessary supporting documents, and paying the application fee.
 The whole process shouldn’t take more than 15-minutes.
 We have prepared a step-by-step guide to lead you through the process.
 Before filling out the application form, read our qualification section, and prepare all required documents.

 {{< base >}}
-Required documents
+Required Documents

 1. Color copy of your passport with at least 6-month validity remaining
 2. 2-inch hatless facial color photo taken within six months (size identical to the Identification Card of our country)